openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 * **purge deleted items from this collection** – allows users granted this privilege to purge items from the collection, once the items have been marked as deleted. reassign ownership of resources in this collection in any state—allows users granted this privilege to reassign the ownership of resources of any status belonging to this collection.
 * **redraft resources in this collection in any state** —allows users granted this privilege to redraft resources of any status belonging to this collection.
-* **set pricing information for resources in this collection in any state** – allows users granted this privilege to set the pricing details for resources belonging in this collection, when the EQUELLA Content Exchange has been enabled.
+* **set pricing information for resources in this collection in any state** – allows users granted this privilege to set the pricing details for resources belonging in this collection, when the openEQUELLA Content Exchange has been enabled.
 * **set resources in this collection in any state for review** – allows users granted this privilege to set resources belonging in this collection for review (sends them back into workflow).
 * **share resources in this collection in any state** —allows users granted this privilege to share resources of any status belonging to this collection.
 * **suspend resources in this collection in any state** —allows users granted this privilege to suspend resources of any status belonging to this collection.
 Suspending a resource prevents it from showing in results lists.